-Instructor Program: Standard Occupational Classification (SOC) 25-1194.00
+Instructor Program: Standard Occupational Classification (SOC) 25-1194.00 Classification of Instructional Programs (CIP) Code 12.0413

 This program is by invitation only.

 The curriculum involves 400 hours for student instructors to satisfy Utah state requirements.
 The course educates prospective cosmetology teachers to address the needs of students in the classroom and the clinic floor.
 Prospective teachers learn to utilize a system of forward-focused thinking and front-end coaching.
 By learning the methods of teaching cosmetology, the prospective teachers learn to engage students in the learning process and stimulate the discovery process with visuals, music, and/or hands-on activities.